 The final three episodes in this set finally return the series to canon material from the manga, and there’s two storylines taking place.
 First, there’s the gathering of captains and lieutenants in the fake Karakura Town to face off against Aizen and his army of Fracciones.
 The last episode in the set focuses on Ikkaku, Yumichika, Kira, and Hisagi each facing off against a Fraccione, with the most emphasis being placed on Yumichika and his opponent, Charlotte.
 These two are very similar in personality, so their battle is interesting to watch.
 In fact, I’d even go so far as to say that there are times when their battle is comical due to their similar personalities.

 The other storyline takes place in Las Noches, where Ulquiorra has been left in charge.
-Ulquiorra is giving Orihime a hard time as Ichigo fights his way toward the tower where they are.
+Ulquiorra is giving Orihime a hard time as Ichigo fights his way toward the tower where they’re at.
 The last we see of this storyline in this set is Ichigo and Ulquiorra as they’re just starting into their battle.

 With the exception of the “Konso Cop Karakuraiser” episodes, I enjoyed watching Bleach DVD Set 14.
 The “Past Arc” storyline was informative, yet interesting and enjoyable to watch, while the remaining three episodes in the set finally returned the series to the main storyline after it came to an abrupt stop near the end of Set 13.
 With the emphasis that was placed on the Visoreds in the “Past Arc,” I really hope that they’ll be appearing again in the series sooner rather than later.